List of countries by carbon dioxide emissions

 This is a list of sovereign states and territories by carbon dioxide emissions (Note: Carbon dioxide is a colourless, odourless and non-poisonous gas formed by combustion of carbon and in the respiration of living organisms and is considered a greenhouse gas.

 Emissions means the release of greenhouse gases and/or their precursors into the atmosphere over a specified area and period of time.

-Carbon dioxide emissions or emissions are emissions stemming from the burning of fossil fuels and the manufacture of cement; they include carbon dioxide produced during consumption of solid, liquid, and gas fuels as well as gas flaring) due to certain forms of human activity, based on the EDGAR database created by European Commission and Netherlands Environmental Assessment Agency.
+Carbon dioxide emissions or emissions are emissions stemming from the burning of fossil fuels and the manufacture of cement; they include carbon dioxide produced during consumption of solid, liquid, and gas fuels as well as gas flaring) due to certain forms of human activity, based on the EDGAR database created by the European Commission and Netherlands Environmental Assessment Agency.
 The following table lists the annual emissions estimates (in kilotons of per year) for the year 2023, as well as the change from the year 2000.

 The data only consider carbon dioxide emissions from the burning of fossil fuels and cement manufacture, but not emissions from land use, land-use change and forestry.
 (Note: